 Even a significant financial plan requires a healthy dose of optimism.
 But don't go too far with it, or you'll come out as a dreamer to the investors.
 It's critical to balance the accuracy of the facts and the need to show a financially viable project to stakeholders.

 Many business owners have no clue where to start when creating a financial strategy or how to present it.
 If so, use pre-made templates with all of the essential sheets and columns.
-A valuable and thorough technology startup business plan template for the financial plan from 150 Startups is highly recommended by us.

 This is the final section of the business plan, informing investors about your startup's organizational structure.
 It may contain the following parts: